Viburnum cinnamomifolium

 Viburnum cinnamomifolium, the cinnamon-leaved viburnum, is a species of flowering plant in the family Adoxaceae, native to western China.
 Growing to 5 m tall and broad, it is a substantial evergreen shrub with large, triple-veined, glossy, oval leaves up to 15 cm long.
-Round clusters of tiny white flowers are produced in late spring, followed in late summer and autumn by oval black fruits.
+Round clusters of tiny white flowers are produced in late spring, followed in late summer and autumn by oval dark blue fruit.

+It is very similar to Viburnum davidii, differing only in the slightly thinner and less wrinkled but longer leaves, and smaller fruit (3 mm diameter, versus 4.5 mm in V. davidii).

-The Latin specific epithet cinnamomifolium means "with leaves like cinnamon", and refers to the heavily veined leaves of certain species of cinnamon plant.
+The Latin specific epithet cinnamomifolium means "with leaves like cinnamon", and refers to the similarly three-veined leaves of certain species of cinnamon plant.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.